Technical Calculator

 $

-What is the Cross Price Elasticity of Demand?
+Cross Price Elasticity of Demand?

-The cross price elasticity formula follows:
+The move charge elasticity components follows:

 \[ \begin{align*} CPED &= \frac{\left( Q_n - Q_i \right)}{\left( Q_n + Q_i \right)} \cdot \frac{2}{\frac{\left( P_n - P_i \right)}{\left( P_n + P_i \right)} \cdot 2} \\ &= \frac{Q_n - Q_i}{Q_n + Q_i} \cdot \frac{P_n + P_i}{P_n - P_i} \end{align*} \]